 Also, I always collect inputs from those who won’t be able to join in advance via Slido.
 I ask them to fill out the stop-start-continue survey as well as other polls that we run during the meeting.
 This way, we can include their thoughts and ideas in the meeting so they feel heard and acknowledged once they watch the recording later.

-Which brings me to the next point – always record the meeting and share the recording with everyone on the team.
+This brings me to the next point – always record the meeting and share the recording with everyone on the team.
 We even have a separate folder in Google Drive with all the meeting recordings where people can easily find them and re-watch them whenever they need.

 If you want to design a truly interactive team retrospective meeting, think of all the points of interaction as you prepare slides for your meeting.